henrikedin/mongo/src/mongo/logv2/README.md

 `#include "mongo/logv2/log.h"`

+To be able to include it a default log component needs to be defined in the cpp file before including `log.h`:

+`#define MONGO_LOGV2_DEFAULT_COMPONENT ::mongo::logv2::LogComponent::kDefault`

 Logging is performed using function style macros:

 `LOGV2(ID, message-string, "name0"_attr = var0, ..., "nameN"_attr = varN);`

 The ID is a signed 32bit integer in the same number space as the error code numbers.
 It is used to uniquely identify a log statement.
 If changing existing code, using a new ID is strongly advised to avoid any parsing ambiguity.

 The message string contains the description of the log event with libfmt style replacement fields optionally embedded within it.
-The message string must comply with the [format syntax](https://fmt.dev/latest/syntax.html) from libfmt.
+The message string must comply with the [format syntax](https://fmt.dev/latest/syntax.html#formatspec) from libfmt.

 Replacement fields are placed in the message string with curly braces `{}`.
 Everything not surrounded with curly braces is part of the message text.
 Curly brace characters can be output by escaping them using double braces: `{{` or `}}`.

-Attributes are created with the `_attr` user-defined string literal.
+Attributes are created with the `_attr` user-defined literal.
 The intermediate object that gets instantiated provides the assignment operator `=` for assigning a value to the attribute.

 Attributes are associated with replacement fields in the message string by index.
 The first replacement field (from left to right) is associated with the first attribute and so forth.
 This order can be changed by providing an index as the *arg_id* in the replacement field ([grammar](https://fmt.dev/latest/syntax.html)). `{1}` would associate with attribute at index 1.